ETSISI-OGVD/practicaogvd23-24-grupoo/README.md

 ### Pipeline explanation

-We have created an automatic MLOps pipeline that runs from changes in this Github repository.
-It has three steps:
+We have developed an automated MLOps pipeline that is triggered by changes in this GitHub repository.
+The pipeline consists of three stages:

-* `data-update`.
-The dataset is automatically updated and cleaned.
-In our case, we have a static dataset, so we only clean the raw data and prepare it for training.
-In a real world setting it should grab new data that has been accumulating, so the model is trained on recent data and we prevent any drift.
+1. `data-update`: The dataset is automatically updated and cleaned.
+In our particular case, we have a static dataset, so we only clean and preprocess the raw data in preparation for training.
+However, in a real-world setting, this stage should retrieve new data that has been accumulating, enabling the model to be trained on recent data and preventing any potential drift.
-* `model-train`.
-Training of a Gradient Boosting Regressor on the clean data.
+2. `model-train`: Training of a Gradient Boosting Regressor on the clean data.
-* `model-deploy`.
-An endpoint is created or updated and the model is deployed.
-Although we have prepared two YAML files for these two jobs, we had trouble with a known bug for MLFLOW models.
-Thus, we ended up running everything from the `deploy.py` script from Github runners.
+3. `model-deploy`: An endpoint is created or updated, and the model is deployed.
+Although we have created two YAML files for these two tasks, we encountered an existing bug related to MLFLOW models.
+Consequently, we executed all steps from the `deploy.py` script using GitHub runners.

-Each step has a directory, and also a Github workflow to run them.
-Each step is run automatically after the previous one is finished, or after its directory has been updated in the repository from a Pull Request.
-Further, the `data-update` action (and consequently the full pipeline) is run each Monday at night, so the model would be up to date with the current data distribution.
+Each stage has a corresponding directory and GitHub workflow to execute it.
+The stages are run automatically after the preceding stage has finished or after its directory has been updated in the repository from a Pull Request.
+Furthermore, the `data-update` action (and consequently the entire pipeline) is executed every Monday night to ensure that the model remains up-to-date with the current data distribution.

 ### Reproduction details